b-pardi/depression-detection/README.md

  ## Overview

-This project seeks to compare the performance of different LLM approaches for detecting depression in text.
-We compare models fine-tuned with social media data against a RAG that fetches clinically authoritative data.
-We also see how these models perform with simple prompt engineering for a thorough comparison.
-Models fine-tuned on social media data are often used for chatbots, so we want to test our models on how well they perform on chatbot data.
-We use the DIAC-WOZ dataset as truly unseen data.
+Depression detection in conversational AI has traditionally relied on models fine-tuned with social media data.
+However, this approach may lack clinical grounding needed for reliable mental health applications.

+This project compares three LLM approaches for detecting depression in dialogue:
+1. **Fine-tuned models** trained on social media data
+2. **RAG-enhanced models** using authoritative clinical materials (DSM-5-TR, ICD-11, APA guidelines)
+3. **Prompt-engineered models** with zero additional training

+We evaluate all models on **DIAC-WOZ**, a chatbot dialogue dataset with depression labels derived from PHQ-8 clinical assessments.
+This provides a rigorous test of whether clinical grounding via RAG can match or exceed the performance of domain-specific fine-tuning on real conversational data with validated clinical outcomes.

  ## Evaluation